tu-delft-library/il-master-thesis-guide/book/3d-store-sources.md

 ## Introduction

 Once you have selected your sources, you should make sure you store them effectively so you can find and cite them throughout your project.
-A reference manager and a good tagging and folder system can help you tremendously throughout this process.
+A reference manager and a good tagging and folder system can help you a lot throughout this process.

 ::::{grid}
 :gutter: 2